The 23 Worst Things to Purchase at Costco (According to Shoppers)

 19. Bulk Baking Ingredients

-For those who don’t bake frequently, buying ingredients like flour, sugar, or baking powder in bulk might lead to spoilage.
+For those who don’t bake frequently, buying ingredients like flour, oils, sugar, or baking powder in bulk might lead to spoilage.

 These ingredients have a limited shelf life and can attract pests if not stored properly.